apache/cordova-ios/guides/Cordova Plugin Upgrade Guide.md

 JSONKit usage has been removed, and replaced by AppKit's NSJSONSerialization.
 If you are using CordovaLib's JSONKit, either use your own JSONKit or use NSJSONSerialization instead.

+Because of NSJSONSerialization use in Cordova 2.4.0, all the objects in a CDVInvokedUrlCommand.arguments NSArray are immutable.
+Here is a mutable example: e.g.

+	 // command is a CDVInvokedUrlCommand object.
+Here we create a mutable copy of the object NSMutableDictionary* dict = [[command.arguments objectAtIndex:0] mutableCopy];

+    // do things with the dict object, then at the end release it if non-ARC
+    #if __has_feature(objc_arc)
+        // do nothing for ARC
+    #else
+    	 // release it if non-ARC
+    	 [dict release];
+    #endif

 ## Upgrading older Cordova plugins to 2.3.0 ##